Consumer PREvent PRHow toSocial MediaTop Tips 25.01.2022

 1. Do a trial run

 Once you’re happy you have everything set up, practice!
 Run through your script/the key points you want to present and see how it flows.
-Ensure there’s no awkward pauses, everyone involved knows what is happening and when – for example, if you’re switching to a video, or want to introduce a new person to the event – to ensure it gives a professional and polished feel.
+Ensure there’s no awkward pauses and everyone involved knows what’s happening and when.
+For example, if you’re switching to a video, or want to introduce a new person to the event make sure this is seamless for a professional and polished feel.
 This is also the perfect opportunity to test your equipment (and rectify any glitches) and get feedback from people you trust.

 empty chairs in theater